sheezzz/python-app-cicd/README.md

 ## Installation
 Docker installed on the development environment to run the application.

+For development, install Python (Python 3.11.4 or up recommended)

 If you are using using GitLab CICD and wants to setup your own runner, follow these steps:
 [Create and register a project runner](https://docs.gitlab.com/ee/tutorials/create_register_first_runner/#create-and-register-a-project-runner)

+In addition to the installations, if you also need a [Google Cloud Project](https://console.cloud.google.com/) and [MongoDB Atlas](https://www.mongodb.com/products/platform/cloud) account and database ready to use.

 ## Support
 If you need assistance or have any questions, feel free to reach out through one of the following channels: